Highway 51 Blues: Background and recording

-American singer-songwriter Bob Dylan probably learned Jones's "Highway 51 Blues" after hearing it either on a 78 record or from a reel to reel tape recording.
+American singer-songwriter Bob Dylan probably learned McClennan's version of "Highway 51" after hearing it either on a 78 record or from a reel to reel tape recording.
 "Highway 51" was recorded by Dylan at the second session for his debut album Bob Dylan.
 He recorded the song on one take at Columbia Studio A, 799 Seventh Avenue, New York City, on November 22, 1961.
 Dylan sings, and plays guitar and harmonica on the song.
 The album was produced by John H. Hammond, and engineered by George Knuerr and Pete Dauria.

-On the label of the long-playing record issued in 1962, the song is credited to "C. Jones" (Curtis Jones).
-Dylan used the tune from the 1938 recording by Jones.
-He used lyrics from a 1939 Tommy McClennan recording called "New Highway No.51" for the first and last of the four verses, and utilised a repeating guitar figure from "Wake Up Little Susie" by the Everly Brothers (1957).
+Though McClennan was his source, on the label of the long-playing record issued in 1962, the song is credited to "C. Jones" (Curtis Jones).
+(It was common for credits to be assigned on the basis of a title, without checking the actual recording, and if Dylan learned the song from a tape, it is very possible that he did not know the name of its original performer.)
+Dylan used lyrics and vocal phrasing from McClennan's recording and a repeating guitar figure from "Wake Up Little Susie" by The Everly Brothers (1957).
 Dylan's official website has credited the song to "C. White".
 Dylan sings, and plays guitar and harmonica on the song.
 The album was produced by John H. Hammond, and engineered by George Knuerr and Pete Dauria.
-Bob Dylan was released by Columbia on November 20, 1961, with "Highway 51" as the closing track.
+Bob Dylan was released by Columbia on March 19, 1962, with "Highway 51" as the closing track on side one.
 According to music scholar Steven Rings, by including chord progressions not found in either the Jones or McClennan versions, Dylan created "an articulation between the pop and rockabilly world of the Everlys and the rural blues of the song’s textual sources", which continued into Dylan's "It's Alright, Ma (I'm Only Bleeding)".

 The narrator of the song says he will not travel on Highway 51 as, he says, it "runs right by my baby's door".
 He also says that if he should die early, he wants to be buried on the highway.

 Dylan biographer Robert Shelton suggested that, despite the lack of electric instruments, the song can be regarded as "the first folk-rock recording".
 Paul Williams felt that "Highway 51" was one of several songs on the album to "give hints of Dylan's rock and roll sensibilities".
 The album's liner notes by "Stacey Williams" (a pseudonym for Shelton), say: "A diesel-tempoed "Highway 51" is of a type sung by the Everly Brothers, partially rewritten by Dylan.
 His guitar is tuned to an open tuning and features a particularly compelling vamping figure.".

 Dylan gave a performance at Eve and Mac Mackenzie's home in New York in December 1961.
-He has performed the song in public at concerts only twice: at Carnegie Hall on September 22, 1962, and at New York Town Hall on September 12, 1963.
+He has performed the song in public at concerts only twice: at Carnegie Hall on September 22, 1962, and at New York Town Hall on April 12, 1963.